onkeloki/pilighthelper/README.md

 pilighthelper
 =============

-php class helps you executing pilight-control from Pilight for your raspberrypi
+php class helps you executing pilight-control from pilight for your raspberrypi

 this class provides two functions to trigger on